-The person in a motor dealership that is generally responsible for handling the sale of Finance and Insurance (F&I) products.
+The person in a motor dealership who is generally responsible for handling the sale of Finance and Insurance (F&I) products.

 Simply the amount of finance that is borrowed and due to be repaid.
-Capital exludes any interest charged and must be repaid immediately or by instalments.
+Capital exludes any interest charged and can be repaid in a lump sum or by instalments.

-Generally the term ‘charges’ refers to the interest charged by the lender to the customer for providing finance, although it can also mean other charges such as arrangement fees including in agreements.
+Generally the term ‘charges’ refers to the interest charged by the lender to the customer for providing finance, although it can also mean other charges such as arrangement fees included in agreements.

-A measure to decide if the customer/lender/dealer is acting in accordance to their obligations or acceptable standards.
-Regulatory compliance refers to systems or departments at businesses and public agencies that ensure that personnel are aware of and take steps to comply with relevant laws and regulations that affect the way in which they operate.
+A measure to decide if the customer/lender/dealer is acting in accordance with their obligations or acceptable standards.
+Regulatory compliance refers to systems or departments at businesses and public agencies that ensure that staff are aware of and take steps to comply with relevant laws and regulations that affect the way in which they operate.